Joaquín Ramírez

 Reber Joaquín Ramírez Gamarra, formerly known as Reber Ramírez (born 7 January 1970), is a Peruvian businessman and Fujimorist politician, formerly a Congressman representing the Cajamarca Region for the 2011–2016 term.

 Business career

-Dedicated to business activity, he has been a shareholder and manager of various companies, mainly in the real estate area, as well as automotive and IT.
-In 2008, he graduated with a degree in Business Administration from Alas Peruanas University.
-He has also completed a postgraduate degree at the Atlantic International University between 2009 and 2011.
+He has been engaged in business activities as a shareholder and manager of various companies, primarily in the real estate sector, as well as in the automotive and information technology industries.
+In 2008, he graduated in business administration from Alas Peruanas University.
+He also completed postgraduate studies at Atlantic International University between 2009 and 2011.

-He is former president of the Carlos A. Mannucci club, President of the Universidad Técnica de Cajamarca, cousin-brother of the Member of the National Jury of Elections of Willy Ramírez Chavarry, and the largest financier of the Popular Force Party.
+He is a former president of Carlos A. Mannucci, president of the Universidad Técnica de Cajamarca, a cousin of Willy Ramírez Chavarry, a member of the National Jury of Elections, and the principal financier of Popular Force.

 Political career

 In the 2011 elections, he ran for Congress, representing the Cajamarca Region under the Force 2011 party of Keiko Fujimori, the daughter of former President Alberto Fujimori and was elected for the 2011–2016 term.
 He would later become the right-hand man of Keiko Fujimori and Secretary General of the Popular Force political party.
 He resigned in 2016 amid charges that he was a member of the Untouchables, a Peru-based illegal drug trade gang, along with his uncle Fidel Ramirez (owner of Universidad Alas Peruanas).
 The organization is allegedly headed by Miguel Arevalo "Eteco" Ramirez.

 He has become the main financier of the Popular Force ever since.